-The Marathon Pilot’s Chronograph (CSAR) is a robust chronograph built to the same standards of water resistance as Marathon’s other dive watches.
+The Marathon CSAR Watch is a robust chronograph built to the same standards of water resistance as Marathon’s other dive watches.
 The Marathon CSAR Watch is designed for use in dives, search and rescue operations, and by pilots and aircrew.
 Manufactured in accordance with US Government Specification and issued and worn by troops in Iraq and Afghanistan, the Pilot’s Chronograph is commonly referred to as the Chronograph Search and Rescue or CSAR.

-The CSAR is hand assembled in La Chaux de Fonds Switzerland to guarantee the highest level of quality and accuracy in manufacturing.
+The Marathon CSAR Watch is hand-assembled in La Chaux de Fonds Switzerland to guarantee the highest level of quality and accuracy in manufacturing.
 Inside the CSAR is a modified, adjusted Swiss made, 25 Jewel Valjoux ETA 7750 automatic chronograph movement.